Home / Blog / Bankruptcy, Financial

 What Happens If My Income Increases During My Bankruptcy?

 August 5th, 2014

-To find out more about how faillite might affect you, or to discuss other options that may be better suited to your financial situation, call us today for your free, no obligation consultation: in Ottawa call 613-237-5555; out of town, call toll-free 1-800-517-9926 or book online.
+To find out more about how a change in your income might affect you in faillite, call today for a free, no-obligation consultation with one of our insolvency experts: in Ottawa call 613-237-5555; out of town, call toll-free 1-800-517-9926 or book online.